Highlands & Orkney

 Day 2: Sunday - Local birding

-A morning in the Abernethy to look for Crested Tit and forest birds.
+A morning in the Abernethy to look for Crested Tit and other forest birds, perhaps including the first returning Redstart and Tree Pipit.
 Scottish Crossbill are also found in the forests and with both Common and Parrot Crossbill also present, separation of these three species can pose a real identification challenge!
-Often over fifty species are seen on this day and your list may include Osprey, Dipper, Goldeneye, Red Grouse, Black-throated Diver, Peregrine, a host of breeding waders and Slavonian Grebe.
+The first few Tree Pipit and Redstart will be returning to the forests too, eager to announce their presence by singing strongly.
+Often over fifty species are seen on this day and your list may include Osprey, Dipper, Goldeneye, Red Grouse, Black-throated Diver and Slavonian Grebe.
 The beauty of divers and grebes in breeding plumage spellbinds many of our guests, and during this holiday we hope to admire them at close quarters.

 Day 6: Thursday - Crown Estates

-An optional early start to view Black Grouse at one of their lekking sites is a great start top the day, with displaying waders including Curlew and Snipe likely too.
+An early start to view Black Grouse at one of their lekking sites is a great start to the day, with displaying waders including Curlew and Snipe likely too.
 On the Crown Estates at Glenlivet, we have exclusive access to secluded spots where you won’t see many other birders.
-Raptors are likely in the hills here, and we chances of Golden and White-tailed Eagle, Goshawk and perhaps Merlin too.
-Amid stunning surrounding scenery Raven, Ring Ouzel, Wheatear and other moorland birds contribute to a special day.
+Raptors are likely in the hills and we have chances of Golden and White-tailed Eagle, Peregrine, Goshawk and perhaps Merlin.
+Amid stunning surrounding scenery, Raven, Ring Ouzel, Wheatear and other moorland birds contribute to a special day.

-We head north to explore the Moray coast, where we can expect a range of birds offshore including Eider, Goosander, Red-breasted Merganser, Common Scoter, Gannet, Guillemot, Razorbill and Red-throated Diver.
-On the estuaries and tidal lagoons, Osprey may be watched fishing, non-breeding waders will be present and flocks of Sandwich, Common, Arctic and Little Tern gather.
-Rich farmland boasts Tree Sparrow, Linnet, Yellowhammer, Stock Dove, Corn Bunting and Grey Partridge and we also look for any rarities within reach.
+We begin by rounding up any local unseen species, before heading north to explore the Black Isle or Moray coast.
+Eider, Goosander, Red-breasted Merganser and Common Scoter can be expected offshore, while on the estuaries and tidal lagoons, Osprey may be watched fishing, non-breeding waders will be passing through at this time and many such as Knot, Sanderling and Bar-tailed Godwit will be in smart summer plumage.
+Rich farmland boasts Tree Sparrow, Linnet, Yellowhammer, Stock Dove, Corn Bunting and Grey Partridge and we also look for any rarities within reach on this last day.

 Please note, with three days devoted to our adventure on Orkney, we don’t visit the Cairngorm plateau during this itinerary.